Mayflower: Mayflower design and layout

-Mayflower was square-rigged with a beakhead bow and high, castle-like structures fore and aft that protected the crew and the main deck from the elements: designs that were typical of English merchant ships of the early 17th century.
-Her stern carried a 30 ft, square aft-castle which made the ship difficult to sail close to the wind and not well suited against the North Atlantic's prevailing westerlies, especially in the fall and winter of 1620; the voyage from England to America took more than two months as a result.
+Mayflower was square-rigged with a beakhead bow and high, castle-like structures fore and aft that protected the crew and the main deck from the elements.
+This design was typical of English merchant ships of the early 17th century.
+Her stern carried a 30 ft, square aft-castle that posed difficulties for the ship to sail close to the wind and was ill-suited for the North Atlantic's prevailing westerlies, especially in the fall and winter of 1620.
+As a result, the voyage from England to America took more than two months.
 Mayflowers return trip to London in April–May 1621 took less than half that time, with the same strong winds now blowing in the direction of the voyage.

-Mayflowers exact dimensions are not known, but she probably measured about 100 ft from the beak of her prow to the tip of her stern superstructure, about 25 ft at her widest point, and the bottom of her keel about 12 ft below the waterline.
+Mayflowers exact dimensions are unknown, but she probably measured about 100 ft from the beak of her prow to the tip of her stern superstructure, about 25 ft at her widest point with the bottom of her keel about 12 ft below the waterline.
 William Bradford estimated that she had a cargo capacity of 180 tons, and surviving records indicate that she could carry 180 casks holding hundreds of gallons each.
 The general layout of the ship was as follows: